 - Everybody at Acme saw the benefit of using my client’s company and was impressed with the experience they had over those few months.
 That’s a success.

 So what happened?

 A spending freeze, due to uncertainty around COVID aftermath and concerns about supply chains.

 Nothing whatsoever to do with my client or with the project in hand.
 It was simply a company-wide policy that everybody had to follow, like it or not.

 It’s true: the deal did not go through.

-If that is my client’s only success of measurement, then perhaps they could deem it a failure.
+If that is my client’s only measurement of success, then perhaps they could deem it a failure.

 But they would have learned nothing from the experience.
 And they would be ignoring a lot of successful work.

 My client was successful all the way through, and even if they had lost the project due to price or scope, the other elements in the process would still have been a success.

 The truth is that we win some, and we lose some.
 Sometimes because of something we did, and sometimes because of something outside of our control.